-Deciding on the Recommendation
+Deciding on the recommendation

 Preferred repair shops normally meet criteria set up by the insurance provider, such as meeting their quick deadlines for repair and providing the services at a low cost.
-Efficient repairs should still maintain quality and faster does not always mean the work is performed correctly.
+Efficient repairs should still maintain quality, and faster does not always mean the work is performed correctly.